Obituaries Australia

 These articles do not necessarily reflect the views of The Australian National University.

-Raymond, Samuel (1808–1871)
+Samuel Raymond (1808–1871)

 The Melbourne Argus of the 22nd says: — In our obituary notices we record the death of another old colonist, Mr. Samuel Raymond, eldest son of the late James Raymond, formerly Postmaster General of New South Wales.
 In March, 1841, the deceased gentleman accompanied Judge Willis to Port Phillip as first deputy sheriff.
 Subsequently, he held the appointments of chairman of quarter sessions and prothonotary of the Supreme Court of New South Wales, from which latter office he retired on half pay in consequence of ill health.
 For the last seven or eight years he has resided in Victoria, but in consequence of ill health was unable to assume any prominent position.
 He was one of the oldest colonial barristers.
 He married the eldest daughter of Lieut-Colonel Bull, of Castlemaine, and leaves a widow and four children.